edmundhung/conform/docs/complex-structures.md

 Conform uses the `object.property` and `array[index]` syntax to denote data structure.
 These notations could be combined for nested array as well. e.g. `tasks[0].content`.
 If the form data has an entry `['tasks[0].content', 'Hello World']`, the object constructed will become `{ tasks: [{ content: 'Hello World' }] }`.

 However, there is no need to set the name attribute of each field manually.
-Conform will always infer the name for you and you will have better type safety if you are using the generated name all
+Conform will always infer the name for you and you will have better type safety if you are using the generated name.

 ## Nested Object